MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-network.md

 # Troubleshoot networking issues

 This article describes a few tools that can diagnose networking issues of various complexities.
-This includes scenarios such as troubleshooting an unexpected response value from a service, and root-causing a connection-closed exception.
+These issues include scenarios that range from troubleshooting an unexpected response value from a service, to root-causing a connection-closed exception.

 For client-side troubleshooting, the Azure client libraries for Java offer a consistent and robust logging story, as described in [Configure logging in the Azure SDK for Java](logging-overview.md).
 However, the client libraries make network calls over various protocols, which may lead to troubleshooting scenarios that extend outside of the troubleshooting scope provided.
 When these problems occur, the solution is to use the external tooling described in this article to diagnose networking issues.